-Come explore a variety of postdoctoral training opportunities available in the Department of Psychology.
+Come explore a variety of postdoctoral training opportunities available in the Department of Psychology & Behavioral Sciences.
 Our aim is to provide a superb training experience to future leaders in pediatric psychology in the provision of clinical service and research.

 As a fellow, you will have the opportunity to work closely with the unique St. Jude patient population.
-Our patients include childhood cancer survivors as well as children with cancer, sickle cell disease and other hematological disorders, and infectious diseases such as HIV/AIDS.
-Fellows receive clinical training in assessment and intervention with infants through young adults.
+Our patients include childhood cancer survivors as well as children with cancer, sickle cell disease and other hematological disorders, infectious diseases such as HIV/AIDS, and pediatric neurological diseases.

 About St. Jude

 St. Jude Children's Research Hospital is a premier center for research and treatment of life-threatening childhood diseases, including cancer and certain blood, genetic, and immunodeficiency disorders.
 The hospital's mission is to advance cures and means of prevention, for pediatric catastrophic diseases through research and treatment.
 St. Jude is dedicated to providing unsurpassed patient care and to advancing the health of children through biomedical research.

 Successful applicants must have a Ph.D. or Psy.D. in clinical, counseling, or school psychology from a regionally accredited institution of higher education (APA- or CPA-accredited preferred) and completed a doctoral internship meeting APPIC standards (APA- or CPA-accredited preferred).

 Applications are due December 1, 2023.
 The following information should be submitted directly to the Director of Clinical Training (Kendra Parris, Ph.D.; firstname.lastname@example.org):

 - Cover letter indicating goals for fellowship

 - Three letters of recommendation, including one from the internship director

 - Statement from graduate program training director verifying the date doctoral degree requirements will be met